Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/hid-specification-introduction.md

+---
+uid: input-system-hid-intro
+---

-# Introduction to Human Interface Device specification
+# Human Interface Device specification introduction

 Human Interface Device (HID) is a [specification](https://www.usb.org/hid) to describe peripheral user input devices connected to computers via USB or Bluetooth.
 HID is commonly used to implement devices such as gamepads, joysticks, or racing wheels.